ysyk2021/unlocking-your-inner-visionary-the-science-of-effective-problem-solving/src/chapter-7-1.md

-# The Challenges and Obstacles Encountered in Effective Problem-Solving

 In this chapter, we will explore the various obstacles and resistance that individuals may encounter when seeking to use effective problem-solving strategies.
 Understanding these challenges is crucial for developing the resilience and adaptability required to overcome them.
 By recognizing and addressing these hurdles, individuals can enhance their problem-solving skills and achieve better outcomes in both personal and professional pursuits.